-- Rule 10.4.1 The organising committee shall publish not later than two weeks prior to the first day of the regatta a provisional programme to enable clubs to plan their entries and report possible boat clashes. - Rule 10.4.2 The provisional programme and draw shall be published not later than four days prior to the first day of the regatta. - Rule 10.4.3 The draw for each event shall be random, unless the regatta notice stipulates that competitors will be seeded. - Rule 10.4.4 Should the number of crews entering into an event exceed that of available starting positions in a single event, a system of heats or head races may be used to determine the finalists. - Rule 10.4.5 The rules for progression into the final shall be published before the first heat or head races, and may not be changed except by the fairness committee.
-Examples of progressions for six and eight lane rowing courses are presented in Appendix A Rules of Progression. - Rule 10.4.6 The draw for the heats shall be random, unless the organising committee decides and publishes that the preliminary heats should be seeded. - Rule 10.4.7 Each round of heats shall finish at least two hours before the following round of heats, semi finals or finals of the same event. - Rule 10.4.8 Once the final draw has taken place no changes may be made which affect race time or order unless all competing crews have agreed to the change. - Rule 10.4.9 The final draw for a regatta shall be available not less than two days prior to the first day of the regatta.

-RULE 11 Organising Regattas

-Rule 11.1 Controlling Authorities

-- Rule 11.1.1 All regattas, matches or indoor rowing events held in South Africa shall be organised by a designated organising committee. - Rule 11.1.2 Controlling authorities of regattas held in South Africa are designated as follows:

-National championship regattas RowSA

-National regattas Constituent member

-Interprovincial regattas RowSA / constituent member

-Local championship regattas Constituent member

-Local regatta Constituent member
+RowSA Rules of R acing November 2020 Rule 10.4.1 e organising committee shall publish not later than two weeks prior to the first day of e regatta a provisional programme to enable clubs to plan their entries and report possible boat clashes.
+Rule 10.4.2 The provisional programme and draw s the first day of the regatta. e provisional programme and draw shall be published not later than four days prior to e first day of the regatta.
+Rule 10.4.3 The draw for each event shall be rai competitors will be seeded. e draw for each event shall be random, unless the regatta notice stipulates that ompetitors will be seeded.
+Rule 10.4.4 build the number of crews entering into an event exceed that of available starting positions in a single event, a system of heats or head races may be used to determine e finalists.
+Rule 10.4.5 races, and may not be changed ex ne rules for progression into the final shall be published before the first heat or head ces, and may not be changed except by the fairness committee.
+Examples of ogressions for six and eight lane rowing courses are presented in Appendix A Rules Progression.
+Rule 10.4.6 ne draw for the heats shall be random, unless the organising committee decides and ublishes that the preliminary heats should be seeded.
+Rule 10.4.7 Each round of heats shall finish at least to finals or finals of the same event. ch round of heats shall finish at least two hours before the following round of heats, semi nals or finals of the same event.
+Rule 10.4.8 nce the final draw has taken place no changes may be made which affect race time or rder unless all competing crews have agreed to the change.
+Rule 10.4.9 The final draw for a regatta shall be available not less than two days prior to the first day of the regatta.
+RULE 11 Organising Regattas Rule 11.1 Controlling Authorities Rule 11.1.1 All regattas, matches or indoor rowing events held in South Africa shall be organised by a designated organising committee.
+Rule 11.1.2 Controlling authorities of regattas held in South Africa are designated as follows: National championship regattas RowSA National regattas Constituent member Interprovincial regattas RowSA / constituent member Local championship regattas Constituent member Local regatta Constituent member